 Are you looking to immerse yourself in local culture and listen to some brilliant Scottish music on your trip to the Highlands?
-Here are our top five places to find great live music in Inverness.
+Here are our top places to find great live music in Inverness.

 Eden Court Theatre, superbly located on the banks of the River Ness, is another great venue which attracts high-class traditional bands almost every month.
 During September, the theatre is the hub of the popular Blas Music Festival which celebrates Gaelic music and culture.
 The festival welcomes many fantastic folk bands and Gaelic singers from throughout Scotland, who come here to perform as well as in various rural venues across the Highlands.